Last Updated on December 17, 2021

 - Battered sausages – common in the UK, this is a sausage deep-fried in batter.
 The only thing to check is that it’s been cooked all the way through, with no pink in the middle.
 Cut it in half and check beforehand, and try to keep such fatty, fried foods to a moderate level in pregnancy.

-- Turkey and Chicken sausages are no different to beef, ham or pork sausages when it comes to pregnancy safety.
+- Turkey and Chicken sausages are no different to beef, ham or pork sausages when it comes to safety during pregnancy.
 The same goes for vegetarian (e.g. tofu) sausages too.
 Because of the way they are made, from ground ingredients, no matter what’s in the sausage, it needs to be fully cooked or steaming hot before you eat it.

 - Liver sausage (also called liverwurst) may need to be avoided in pregnancy, due to its high levels of vitamin A. In the UK, women are advised to avoid liver products altogether, whereas in the USA and Australia, they aren’t.
 You can read more about an excess of Vitamin A in pregnancy here.